-▶ Password Set a password with 1~5 characters to turn on the system. ▶ Anv KEY Press any key on the keyboard to turn on the system.
+▶ Password ▶ Password with 1~5 characters to turn on the system. ▶ Any KEY Press any key on the keyboard to turn on the system.

 ▶ Keyboard 98 Press POWER button on the Windows 98 keyboard to turn on the system.

 KB Power ON Password